TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/home.md

 feature-title: Major or Minor in Asian Studies
 feature-body: >-
-  The Department of Asian and Middle Eastern Languages and Studies offers majors in Asian Studies and Chinese, minors in Arabic, Asian Studies, Chinese, and Japanese, certificates of language proficiency in Arabic, Chinese, and Japanese, and a certificate in Asian Business and Society.
+  The Department of Asian and Middle Eastern Languages and Studies offers majors in Asian Studies and Chinese, minors in Arabic, Asian Studies, Chinese and Japanese, certificates of language proficiency in Arabic, Chinese and Japanese, and a certificate in Asian Business and Society.
 We also offer instruction in Hebrew, Hindi and Korean.
 We help students develop the language skills and cultural knowledge needed for careers and professions ranging from